salihigde/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 1. Provide an example of a distortion-corrected image.

 After calling `cv2.calibrateCamera()` function I get back the calibration matrix and the distortion coefficients and save it as a pickle file to use it for undistorting the test images.
-For undistorting an image I call `cv2.undistort` function at line 49 (inside `img-video-generation.py`) in my `thresholded_img_pipeline` function.
+For undistorting an image I call `cv2.undistort` function at line 37 (inside `img-video-generation.py`).

 One of the undistorted image can be found below.
 ![alt text][image_undistorted]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps inside `img-video-generation.py` at lines 50 through 57 in `thresholded_img_pipeline` function).
+I used a combination of color and gradient thresholds to generate a binary image (thresholding steps inside `img-video-generation.py` at lines 55 through 63 in `thresholded_img_pipeline` function).
 Here's an example of my output for this step.
 All helper functions regarding thresholding can be found inside `tutil.py` file.

 Most challenging image was the one in below because of the shadows of the trees it was hard to find proper filter to remove all the whites which were located on the road.